An Opportunity for Questioning

 Using feminist and literary theory from thinkers like Gayatri Spivak and Judith Butler, we’ll track a few key novelists who shaped our understanding of both the modern novel and of femininity and masculinity from the early nineteenth century to well into the twentieth.
 In this class, we’ll read Jane Austen for a look at her response to the changing class structure and the shift in expectations for domestic life in nineteenth century England.
 While studying Virginia Woolf, we’ll look at how a loss of meaning and certainty after the First World War affected her understanding of gender and sexuality.
 We’ll also read selections from Jean Rhys and other modernist writers in order to see how post colonialism affected and was affected by the shift in gender expectations in the nineteenth and early twentieth century.
 Active participation is key to any successful course, so please come prepared to do quite a bit of reading.
 Assessments will take the form of oral presentations, in-class writing responses, and a longer, “take-home” essay we will workshop as a class.

-This course is a study of the novel from the realist tradition of Austen’s "Pride and Prejudice," from the modernist perspectives of Conrad’s "Heart of Darkness," Joyce’s "A Portrait of the Artist as a Young Man," and Woolf’s "To The Lighthouse"; and finally from the postmodernist achievement of Ian McEwan’s "Atonement."
-The course pursues such topics as How has the writer used the novel to approach the question of "What is reality?"
+This course is a study of the novel, in the realist tradition of Austen's "Pride and Prejudice," from the modernist perspectives of Conrad's "Heart of Darkness," Joyce's "A Portrait of the Artist as a Young Man," and Woolf's "To The Lighthouse," and finally as postmodernist achievement of Ian McEwan's "Atonement."
+The course asks such questions as: How has the writer used the novel to approach the question of "What is reality?"
 How does the novelist use formal means to go about representing reality?
 What is human consciousness and how does it work?
 What can be known about oneself and about others?
 How can one create oneself and create representation—as a writer, as a painter, as a storyteller?
 How do the familiar constituents of character, point of view, and development change from realist to modernist to postmodernist novel?
-What is the interaction of each novelist within the cultural context, whether it be the Enlightenment, British imperialism, Irish nationalism, modernism, or post-modernism?
-Short essays, reading quizzes, creative writing and a class presentation constitute the course assessments.
+What is the interaction of each novelist within the cultural context, whether Enlightenment, British imperialism, Irish nationalism, modernism, or post-modernism?
+Short essays, reading quizzes, creative writing, and a class presentation constitute the course assessments.

 Masterpieces of Western Literature

-A course offering students the opportunity to study major works in the principal literary genres from the time of Homer to the 21st century, including epic, drama, poetry, the novella, and the novel.
-Works studied will include Homer’s "Iliad," Virgil’s "Eclogues" I & IX, selections from Boccaccio’s "Decameron," Shakespeare’s "As You Like It," Shakespeare’s "King Lear," Milton’s "Lycidas," Gray’s "Elegy in a Country Churchyard," Conrad’s "Heart of Darkness," Eliot’s "The Waste Land," and Sebald’s "Austerlitz."
+This course offers students the opportunity to study major works in the principal literary genres from the time of Homer to the twenty-first century, including epic, drama, poetry, the novella, and the novel.
+Works studied will include Homer's "Iliad," Virgil's Eclogues I & IX, selections from Boccaccio's "Decameron," Shakespeare's "As You Like It," Shakespeare's "King Lear," Milton’s "Lycidas," Gray's "Elegy in a Country Churchyard," Conrad's "Heart of Darkness," Eliot's "The Waste Land," and Sebald's "Austerlitz."